laubed/pyMetric/README.md

 > * PostgreSQL server
 > * Python 2.7 with flask, jinja2, markupsafe, werkzeug, itsdangerous, psycopg2
 > * optional: web server (apache2,nginx,..) with wsgi module

+### Usage ###
+> .
+Make sure every prerequisites are fulfilled
+> .
+Rename config.py.dist into config.py
+> .
+Edit the config.py to match your auth credentials for the PostgreSQL database
+> .
+To run the server either setup your webserver to use the RatseMonitor.py as WSGI application or just run RatseMonitor.py to use the standalone server
+> .
+Use the client API scripts to insert data

 ### Contributors ###
 > * Sören Uhrbach <souhrbach@gmail.com>